shuchu/shuchu/README.md

 4. "Go" Feature server improvement.

 #### Backlog
-1. Add the vector database (https://qdrant.tech/) as an datasource.
+1. Add the vector database (https://qdrant.tech/) as a datasource.
+2. Build a demo of RAG by LangChain, vLLM and Feast.

 <!--